jnz/cl1norm/readme.md

 C environment
 -------------

-The cl1 function can be extracted from cl1norm.cpp and embedded into a pure C project with the required data type (double or float) for the "real" typedef used here:
+The basic functionality is in the `cl1` function that can be extracted from cl1norm.cpp and embedded into a pure C project.

-    typedef double real;

     void cl1(const int *k, const int *l, const int *m, const int *n, const int *klmd, const int *klm2d,